 The Himalayan Times had deleted its articles, but here is the saved copy: https://buddhaboymedia.wordpress.com/2016/04/04/buddha-boy-turns-violent-thrashes-siblings/

-Attack on journalists
+2012: Attack on 5 journalists

 The Nepali TV had reported the attack of Bomjon’s followers during his Maitri Puja, who had come to film the scene when the Slovak woman’s disappearance in Bomjon’s jungle had been reported to them.
-On the footage it is seen how Darshan Subba Limbu, Tomasz Henryk Tarnowski (Dorje) and other people attack the group of journalists, leaving their equipment damaged.
+On the footage it is seen how Darshan Subba Limbu, Tomasz Henryk Tarnawski (Dorje) and other people attack the group of journalists, leaving their equipment damaged.
 The article of The Himalayan Times (already deleted) details the incident.
 The Nepali Himalaya TV made a documentary about the incident: Prime Story – Shanti ki Aatanka.
 The Federation of Nepali Journalists and organizations dealing with human rights and freedom of speech had condemned the attack, yet recently both had deleted the text in the links.
-Other sources still preserve it:

-The birth certificate forgery
+2012: The birth certificate forgery

 In 2012 Bomjon had requested his Sangha to arrange a passport for him.
 But for this he needed to get a Nepali citizenship ID card, in Nepal issued only after providing a valid birth certificate.
 But as he wanted to use the name Dharma Sangha on it, the Sangha had bribed a VDC officer to issue a fake birth certificate in this name.
 When later they requested Bomjon’s mother to provide documents of his real birth certificate, she refused on the basis that he already had one, forged by the VDC.
 The VDC officer had been questioned by police, yet no charges had been raised.

 Other links to the saved articles, deleted by the censura, will be soon added here.